emiltj/NLP_exam_2021/README.md

 ### Download data

-To replicate our results, we have included a bash script that automatically creates folders for the preprocessed data and retrieves it.
+To replicate our results, we have included a bash script that automatically creates folders for the data (both raw and preprocessed) and retrieves it.
 Follow the code below:

 ```bash